Solar Homes Program Retailer Terms and Conditions

 - all other information and documents requested by Solar Victoria in connection with the Program.

-Dealings with Installers, Customers and Government
+Dealings with Installers, Customers and Solar Victoria

-General Retailer Obligations
+General Retailer obligations

-- A Retailer must:
+The Retailer must:

 Prohibition on making applications for customers

 - The Retailer must not take any steps to commence an application in the Portal on a Customer’s behalf to secure a rebate allocation or otherwise interfere with the Customer’s obligation to make an application in their own right and to provide their own application information to Solar Victoria via the Portal.

 - Clause 21 does not apply to the submission of a Customer Quotation into the Portal.